lucidrains/HS-TasNet/README.md

 $ pip install uv
 ```

-Finally, and make sure the loss goes down
+Finally run the following to train a newly initialized model on a small subset of MusDB, and make sure the loss goes down

 ```shell
 $ uv run train.py